LeMinux/PresentingSecureProgramming/Files/Files.md

 //talk about stdin, stdout, stderr
 //talk about how stdout can be different
 //talk about fds returnign the smallest number it is not incremental
-//talk about fd table
-    //how does fork and exec do with fds

 Okay so now we understand what a Linux file is, but how does a programmer handle files?
 What mechanisms streamlines the basic file operations?